Constipation is the #1 gastrointestinal complaint in the U.S. affecting nearly 5 million people.

 - Excess iron found in some baby formulas.
 Extra iron is quite toxic for most babies and can contribute to constipation and other problems such as infections.

-- Sympathetic dominance, chronic stress, anxiety and unresolved emotional issues affecting colon muscles
+- Sympathetic dominance, poor parasympathetic tone, chronic stress, anxiety and unresolved emotional issues affecting colon muscles

-- Vitamin B deficiencies needed for colon nerves
+- Nutrient deficiencies including magnesium and vitamin B deficiencies needed for colon nerves

 - Pyloric or ileocecal valve dysfunction

 - Pelvic floor dysfunction